mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 TinyPilot's monthly revenue grew fourfold over 2020, and it's continuing to grow.

 For most of the year, TinyPilot's sales were inconsistent.
-We saw big spikes when popular tech reviewers reviewed TinyPilot, but then sales would slump for a few months.
-In September and October, we refocused our website (more on that [below](#sell-just-one-thing)) and added an EU distributor.
+We saw big spikes when popular tech reviewers featured TinyPilot, but then sales dwindled afterward.
+In September and October, we partnered with a European distributor and refocused our website (more on that [below](#sell-just-one-thing)).
 Those changes smoothed out our sales and made the business less reliant on external events.

 {{<revenue-graph project="tinypilot">}}